 - Kristian Peder

 Moesgaard, D.Sc.
-Professor, History of Science Department, Aarhus
+Professor, History of the Exact Sciences Department, Aarhus

 University, and Director of the Steno Museum, The Danish National Museum for

 the History of the Exact Sciences, Aarhus University

 a recommendation of an unusual piece of work, and the adjective 'unusual' should